DAOmasons/allo-v2/contracts/strategies/_poc/grant-ships/Spec.md

 ### Grant Recipient Applications and Approval

+Grant Ship and Grant Recipient registration happens through the registerRecipient function in `BaseStrategy.sol` as part of the Allo registration process.
+Registration requires the caller to have an Allo registry account.

+In `GameManagerStrategy` a call to registerRecipient is made to register potential new Grant Ships.
+If the applicant is a member of the passed registry profile, the call includes valid metadata and the recipient has not been registered previously, then a new Recipient entry is created and added to the recipients list and a Registered event is emitted.

+A subsequent call to reviewRecipient by the Game Facilitator sets a recipient's status to `GameStatus.Accepted` or `GameStatus.Rejected` and emits a corresponding `RecipientAccepted` or `RecipientRejected` event.
+When a Grant Ship/Recipient is approved in this way,`_createShip` is called which launches a new funding pool by calling `_allo.createPoolWithCustomStrategy` with `GrantShipStrategy.sol` specified as the strategy by `GrantShipFactory`.
+A `ShipLaunched` event is emitted.

 ### Game Facilitators apply yellow or red flags

+Once the Grant Ships are launched (using `GrantShipStrategy.sol`) the Game Facilitator has permission to issue a Yellow or Red Flag by calling the `issueFlag` in GrantShipStrategy.

 ### GameManager can deploy other types of GrantShips.